khilnani/gists.cli/README.md

 Without specifiying a specific action, the following will result in an Append.

-*If a Gist contains more than one file, each file will be appended*
+*NOTE - If a Gist contains more than one file, each file will have a new line appended with the content sent.*

 - `gists ID Description FILE`
 - `gists ID Description "Content"`